Minimally invasive cardiac surgery: Pump-assisted beating heart bypass

 A cannula with a pump and vacuum action is fed up through an artery in the groin to reduce the stress on the heart so that it may still function during the operation.
-This pump flows at 2-3 liter per minute to support circulation and eliminates the need for cardioplegia to arrest the heart.
+This pump flows at 2-3 liters per minute to support circulation and eliminates the need for cardioplegia to arrest the heart.

 Hybrid coronary revascularization

 Hybrid coronary revascularization is a common procedure that takes advantage of coronary stenting in combination with CABG.
 Hybrid coronary bypass is a relatively new procedure and alternative to traditional bypass surgery that is defined by the performance of coronary bypass surgery and coronary stenting of different areas of a patient's heart.
 MICS CABG allows utilization of the left internal mammary artery (IMA; aka left internal thoracic artery, left ITA) to bypass the left anterior descending artery (LAD), which is termed as left IMA-LAD, as a preferable anastomosis whenever indicated and technically feasible (Loop et al.) and has been proven to benefit in event free survival (Acinapura et al.).
 The other one or two arteries will be stented, when appropriate, allowing cardiologists and cardiothoracic surgeons to work together.